LAPKT-dev/LAPKT-public/README.md

 4. CONTRIBUTING
 ===============

-Anybody can contribute to lwaptk by submitting code or patches to
+Anybody can contribute to LAPKT by submitting code or patches to

 miquel.ramirez@gmail.com